Brightify/DataMapper/README.md

 ### Transformations

-Transformations provide another way of specifying how object should be mapped.
-They are used to either override behavior of methods in Map protocol or to allow mapping of type which does not conform to Map protocol.
+Transformations provide another way of specifying how an object should be mapped.
+They are used to either override behavior of methods in the Map protocol or to allow mapping of type which does not conform to the Map protocol.

 There are three types of them: `DeserializableTransformation` (only for deserialization), `SerializableTransformation` (only for serialization) and `Transformation` (both).
 Also all of the specialized implementations (`AnyTransformation`, `SupportedTypeConvertible`, ...) have three versions with corresponding name.